ArifEbrahim/bucks2bar/README.md

 # bucks2bar Project

 ## Overview
-The "bucks2bar" project is a web application that utilizes Bootstrap for responsive design and custom styles for enhanced user experience.
-This project aims to provide a seamless interface for users.
+The "bucks2bar" project is a web application that helps you visualise data.
+It turns your montly revenue and expense numbers into a bar graph image.
+You can then save that image locally or send it to an email address.

 ## Project Structure
 ```